-After successful recognition, the laboratory will submit to VLOG proof of successful participation in the interlaboratory test of the previous year, required pursuant to figure 1 until no later than 31 March of each following year (practical example cf. Chapter 1.1.3).
+After successful recognition, laboratories that carry out GMO analyses themselves are obliged to upload proof of successful participation in the previous year's comparative laboratory tests required in accordance with Figure 1 to the labor portal by 31.03. of each new year at the latest for the following three years. (practical example cf. Chapter 1.1.3).

-- An interlaboratory test for quantitative GMOs results with a satisfactory z-score11 - An interlaboratory test for qualitative GMOs results (100% correct positive or negative results) for the matrix of feed or plant-based raw materials/plant-based processed products - An interlaboratory test for determining the soy mass (interlaboratory test is organised by VLOG) with a satisfactory z-score11
+- An interlaboratory test for quantitative GMOs results with a satisfactory z-score9 - An interlaboratory test for qualitative GMOs results (100% correct positive or negative results) for the matrix of feed or plant-based raw materials/plant-based processed products - An interlaboratory test for determining the soy mass (interlaboratory test is organised by VLOG) with a satisfactory z-score9 - Valid accreditation certificate according to DIN EN ISO/IEC 17025 including the technical annex